QISHEAN/CW2024/README.md

 - Players can only fire projectiles at a controlled rate, ensuring balanced gameplay.
 - The addition of an ammo system introduces strategic elements, requiring players to manage resources during combat.
 - The user interface clearly communicates ammo status and cooldown states, enhancing player feedback.

+### **3 Addressing Projectile Sound Effects Issue**

+**Problem**: The unlimited projectile feature causes the sound effects to stop playing when the fire button is held down continuously.

+**Fix**:
+1. **Modify the SoundManager**:
+    - Ensure that each projectile sound effect is handled by a separate instance of the `MediaPlayer`.
+    - Create new `MediaPlayer` instances dynamically for each projectile sound to avoid overlapping or cutting off ongoing sound effects.

+   **Key Methods**:
+    - **`playProjectileSound`**: Creates and plays a new `MediaPlayer` instance for each projectile sound.
+    - **`disposeMediaPlayer`**: Cleans up `MediaPlayer` resources once the sound effect completes playback.

+2. **Add a Cooldown Mechanism**:
+    - Limit the firing rate of projectiles using a cooldown timer, reducing the frequency of sound effect triggers.
+    - This indirectly ensures the audio system has enough time to process and play each sound effect properly.

+   **Key Methods**:
+    - **`startCooldown`**: Implements a timer to reset the ability to fire projectiles.
+    - **`fireProjectile`**: Checks the cooldown state before firing a projectile and triggering its sound effect.

+3. **Avoid Sound Overlap**:
+    - Use a queue to manage sound effects, ensuring that new sounds do not interrupt ongoing playback.
+    - Allow queued sound effects to play sequentially once the previous sound completes.

+   **Key Methods**:
+    - **`queueProjectileSound`**: Adds new sounds to a queue when multiple sounds are triggered.
+    - **`playNextSound`**: Plays the next sound in the queue after the current sound finishes.

+4. **Volume Control**:
+    - Dynamically adjust the volume of projectile sound effects based on the current firing rate.
+    - Ensure consistent volume levels across all instances of projectile sound effects.

+   **Key Methods**:
+    - **`setSoundEffectsVolume`**: Adjusts the volume of all active sound effects dynamically.

+**Expected Outcome**:
+- Each projectile sound effect plays without interruptions, even when the fire button is held continuously.
+- The sound system avoids overlapping or suppressed sound effects, maintaining immersive and clear audio feedback.
+- Players experience consistent and polished gameplay audio without glitches caused by rapid projectile firing.

 ---

 # Missing Features Implementation Guide